 What Is Compensation Benchmarking?

-Compensation benchmarking, which is related to salary benchmarking, is the process of comparing salaries and benefits between organizations.
+Compensation benchmarking, which is related to salary benchmarking, is the process of comparing salaries and benefits among organizations.
 A company first defines duties for its roles and then matches those to jobs in peer companies.

 What Is the Purpose of Salary Benchmarking?

-Salary benchmarking helps companies make data-driven decisions.
+Salary benchmarking helps companies make data-driven decisions about the compensation packages they offer employees.
 It removes the guesswork and reduces favoritism.
-By setting a pay range for each job, a company can vary compensation according to staff skills, longevity and performance.
+By setting a pay range for each job, businesses can vary compensation according to skills, longevity, and performance.
+Salary benchmarking also ensures that companies pay competitive market wages and helps them recruit quality candidates and reward and retain current employees.

 What Are the Advantages of Salary Benchmarking?